pmixer/SASRec.pytorch/README.md

 }
 ```

+paper source code in `latex` folder.

-For questions or collaborations, pls create a new issue in this repo or drop me an email using the email address as shared.
+for questions or collaborations, pls create a new issue in this repo or drop me an email using the email address as shared.

 ---

 modified based on [paper author's tensorflow implementation](https://github.com/kang205/SASRec), switching to PyTorch(v1.6) for simplicity, fixed issues like positional embedding usage etc. (making it harder to overfit, except for that, in recsys, personalization=overfitting sometimes)

+code in `python` folder.

 to train: